Skip to main content

 The Science Behind Emotional Resilience

-Emotional resilience has been widely studied in psychology, especially within Positive Psychology, which focuses on what helps people thrive — not just what makes them struggle.
-Research shows that emotional resilience is a skill, not a fixed trait.
-This means you’re not “born with it or without it.”
-Anyone can learn and strengthen resilience through practice, support, and healthy coping strategies.
+Emotional resilience has been widely studied in psychology, especially within Positive Psychology, which focuses on what helps people thrive - not just what makes them struggle.
+The research is now unambiguous: resilience is a skill, not a fixed trait.

 Key Components of Emotional Resilience